 If you have an old outdated kitchen, chances are that your cabinets are framed.
 This means that there is a lip around the front face of the cabinet, maybe up to 1.5″, like a picture frame.
 IKEA cabinets are frameless, which means that there is no lip.

 Why does this matter?
 Frameless cabinets have up to 10% more storage per linear foot than framed cabinets.
 The drawers and pullouts can maximize the width of the box and not be limited to the opening size.
 Aesthetically, it means that you won’t see any of the cabinet box behind the doors and drawers.
 You will only see the doors and drawers and no hinges.

-It also matters because there are different rules for frameless cabinets when it comes to clearances at walls and when you change cabinet depths.
+Functionally, it is important to understand the difference in framed vs. frameless because there are different rules for frameless cabinets when it comes to clearances at walls and when you change cabinet depths.
 If you don’t leave space between the cabinet and the wall, for example, your door or drawer won’t be able to open.

 They Only Come in Standard Widths

 There are three types of cabinets – stock, semi-custom, and fully custom.
 In the past year, I’ve designed kitchens with all three types of cabinets.
 Fully custom cabinets are built to order in whatever size you want.
-Semi-custom cabinets comes in standard sizes but can be modified at the factory, sometimes for an up-charge.
+Semi-custom cabinets come in standard sizes but can be modified at the factory, sometimes for an up-charge.
 Stock cabinets come in specific sizes, and what you see is what you get – no modifications.

 IKEA cabinets are stock cabinets.
 I like to think of working with stock cabinets like solving one of those puzzles with the little plastic tiles that you need to rearrange until they make a picture.
 It often involves strategy, experimentation and a little guesswork.